-The Technical Report on the Mount Washington Property ("Report") has been prepared for North Bay Resources Inc. by the author, at the request of Mr. Perry Leopold, President of North Bay.
+The Technical Report on the Mount Washington Property ("Report") has been prepared for North Bay Resources Inc. by the author, at the request of Mr. Perry Leopold, President of North

+Bay.
 The Report is to be used to provide technical guidance to North Bay, to help market the Property, and to document assessment work for mineral title maintenance.
-Data used to complete the Report came from public sources, primarily BC government web sites, private reports and maps used by the author in previous reports, new radarsat data acquired and fused into GIS format and provided by Auracle Remote Sensing Inc., and the author's own work and experience on the Property (see References).
-From February 15 to April 4, 2018 the author completed interpretation of the radarsat data, including identification of structures and breccia bodies.
-The author visited the Property several times between 2000 and 2018, including a three-day period during August 2018.
-From August 14th to August 15th, 2018 the author continued the targeted GPS grid-controlled geological mapping and outcrop rock sampling program commenced in 2016 in the Murex Breccia Area for North Bay.
-Concurrently, from August 14th to August 16th, 2018 field technician Adrian Houle and the author completed "B" horizon soil sampling in the same area as the geological mapping where very few outcrops are exposed except in rare logging road cuts and small rock quarries and along Murex Creek.
+Data used to complete the Report came from public sources, primarily BC government web sites, private reports and maps used by the author in previous reports, and the author's own work and experience on the Property (see References).
+The author visited the Property several times between 2000 and 2023, including 5.5 days during 2023.
+From September 11th to 14th, 2023 the author commenced the targeted GPS grid-controlled geological mapping and outcrop rock sampling program surrounding the Road Zone (BC MINFILE 092F642) and the Bluff Zone in the Wolf Lake area for North Bay.
+While accessing the GPS grid from the east on September 11, the author relocated the Lake Zone (BC MINFILE 092F308 - Lupus).
+Subsequently on October 2, 2023 the author re-visited and sampled the Lake Zone located east of the mapping grid.